 On the other hand, maybe the second made some very extensible design that would easily allow the miner to expand to any number of dimensions.
 Made the code portable and internationalized.
 Or, in order to improve performance, he inlined several functions.

 In general, it is not clear.
 Need to figure it out.
 The metric is a signal that you need to figure it out.
 Nothing more.

-??????? #?.
+Mistake # 9.
 Bureaucracy.
 Do creative people love bureaucracy?
 You don’t have to be rocket scientist to answer this question.
 However, many managers love reports.
 More in details, more often.
 It is clear that sometimes there is a need for reports.
 But it is no necessary even more often to send reports of just such a form and every two hours.

 I remember in one of the projects, we filled out 70 line reports with a list of tasks and by the hour – who did what and how much.
 Then statistics were brought in: how much time it took us for this and that.
 Were people happy with such reports?
 No. Did they spend a lot of time filling out the report?
 Yes, they did.
 Did anyone need these statistics?
 Practically, no… It was enough to collect data for a month.
 Instead of writing these reports for a half a year.

-??????? #??.
-The process is encouraged, not the result.
+Mistake # 10.
+Encouraging the process, not the result.
 Many managers love an established process.
 Process is much better than chaos.
 But there is one subtlety here.

 Loving the process, they encourage its use with all their might.
 Completely forgetting about the purpose of the process – to provide results.
 It is believed that if you follow the process, then the result will be.
 This is not always the case.
 Sometimes it takes a little creativity and a little chaos to get results.

 People are very adaptive.
 Is the process encouraged but not result?
 There will be a process, there will be no results.

 And the customer pays in the end for the result, not for the process.